Kagamma/evil-script/docs/syntax.md

       --- STRING DATA ---
       0: a_long_string
       ```
-- Named functions are always faster than anonymous functions / function references.
+- Named functions are always faster than anonymous functions or function references.